 Step #3 – Offer Mulitple Time Cues

 Following up on the night time schedule and sticking to it, offer time cues throughout the evening.
 If your child has 30 minutes to read or watch a show, let him know “you have 30 minutes”, then “20 minutes to go”, then “10 minutes”, and so on.
-This approach is uncomfortable to me.
+This approach is uncomfortable for me.
 I feel like I am nagging but a rigid child like my child needs it to stay calm and in control.
 Eventually he’ll regulate on his own but, for now, he needs my guidance.